DavidSlr/portfolio/collections/_portfolio/2020-03-01-survey-tool.markdown

 context: Client project at Cognizant
 duration: 10 weeks

-used_skills: User research, user interviews, Sketch, InVision, stakeholder management
+used_skills: User research, user interviews, Sketch, InVision, Drama, stakeholder management
 division_of_work: The implementation was done by a web development team
 ---